balancer/docs/docs/reference/swaps/batch-swaps.md

 }
 ```

-* `poolId`: The id of the pool to trade with.
+- `poolId`: The id of the pool to trade with.
-* `assetInIndex`: The index of the token within `assets` which to use as an input of this step.
+- `assetInIndex`: The index of the token within `assets` which to use as an input of this step.
-* `assetOutIndex`: The index of the token within `assets` which is the output of this step.
+- `assetOutIndex`: The index of the token within `assets` which is the output of this step.
-* `amount`: The meaning of `amount` depends on the value of `kind` which passed to the `batchSwap` function.
+- `amount`: The meaning of `amount` depends on the value of `kind` which passed to the `batchSwap` function.
-  * `GIVEN_IN`: The amount of tokens we are sending to the pool in this step.
+  - `GIVEN_IN`: The amount of tokens we are sending to the pool in this step.
-  * `GIVEN_OUT`: The amount of tokens we want to receive from the pool in this step.
+  - `GIVEN_OUT`: The amount of tokens we want to receive from the pool in this step.
-* `userData`: Any additional data which the pool requires to perform the swap.
+- `userData`: Any additional data which the pool requires to perform the swap.
 This allows pools to have more flexible swapping logic in future - for all current Balancer pools this can be left empty.

-::: info
+::: tip Amounts for multi-hop trades
-When performing multi-hop trades, it's not always possible to know the value of `amount`exactly.
-For example, consider a case where we want to trade USDC for ETH but the trade is being routed through a DAI-USDC pool and then a ETH-DAI pool.
-It's not possible to know exactly how much DAI we'll receive from this first step so we can't set `amount` to that value at the time we send the transaction.
+When performing multi-hop trades, it's not always possible to know the value of `amount` for a given step.

-For this reason setting `amount` to 0 will be interpreted to use the full output of the previous trade.
-We can then trade USDC for DAI and then all of the DAI we receive will be traded for ETH.
+By setting `amount` to `0`, the vault will interpret this to use the full output of the previous hop.
 :::

 ### FundManagement struct